Arctic Research Plan 2022-2026: Implementation

 In December 2021, the White House Office of Science and Technology Policy released the Interagency Arctic Research Policy Committee’s Arctic Research Plan 2022–2026.
 The Arctic Research Plan is a high-level research strategy to address emerging research questions about the Arctic, including the impacts of climate change to the Arctic region and beyond.
 It presents a research framework with thematic goals and outlines a vision for Federal agencies to address emerging research questions about this vital region.
 It also provides pathways to strengthen relationships between Federal agencies and Indigenous communities, academia, non-Federal researchers, the state of Alaska, Tribes, nonprofits, the private sector, and international organizations.

-In order for to respond more swiftly to emerging and immediate needs, including those caused by climate change, while continuing to support U.S. Arctic policy, the Arctic Research Plan will be achieved through Biennial Implementation Plans.
-The first Biennial Implementation Plan will be implemented from fall 2022 through fall 2024.
+Building off the work and successes of the Implementation Plan 2022-2024, the Implementation Plan 2025-2026 is currently underway.
 It includes objectives, which are specific research actions that advance the goals of the Arctic Research Plan 2022-2026.
-It also includes deliverables, which are tangible, measurable, and easily communicated research products that demonstrate progress made toward satisfying the objectives and goals and are made available to decision-makers and partners.
+It also includes updated deliverables, which are tangible, measurable, and easily communicated research products that demonstrate progress made toward satisfying the objectives and goals and are made available to decision-makers and partners.

 Implementation Approach

-’s work under the Biennial Implementation Plan will be carried out by Priority Area Collaboration Teams, Foundational Activity Collaboration Teams, and existing Communities of Practice, all of which are open to anyone wishing to advance knowledge about the Arctic.
-Teams may include members from federal, state, academic, nonprofit, private sector, Tribal, Indigenous, and international organizations.
-The Priority Area and Foundational Activity Collaboration Teams will direct and coordinate activities to reach the plan goals and ensure coordination and collaboration across agencies and engage non-Federal partners.
-These multi-disciplinary teams are co-lead by at least two Federal program managers and one non-Federal partner and draw on Federal agency and community of practice expertise to achieve their goals.
-The leadership of specific deliverables will be updated as needed on Collaborations.It may be necessary to form additional new communities of practice or redistribute coverage for certain activities or topics, especially in areas where there has been little prior engagement.
+’s work under the Implementation Plan 2025-2026 will be carried out by priority area collaboration teams, foundational activity collaboration teams, and communities of practice.
+These are all open to anyone wishing to advance knowledge about the Arctic.
+Teams may include members from Federal, State, academic, nonprofit, private sector, Tribal, Indigenous, and international organizations.
+The priority area and foundational activity collaboration teams direct and coordinate activities to reach the plan goals and ensure coordination and collaboration across agencies and engage non-Federal partners.
+These multi-disciplinary teams are co-led by at least two Federal program managers and one non-Federal partner and draw on Federal agency and community of practice expertise to achieve their goals.
+The leadership of specific deliverables will be updated as needed on the Collaborations website.

-View terms of reference for the Biennial Implementation Plan Integration Group, priority area and foundational activity collaboration teams, and communities of practice.
+View terms of reference for the Implementation Plan Integration Group, priority area and foundational activity collaboration teams, and communities of practice.

 Stewardship